Durham University: Departments and faculties

-The teaching departments of the university are divided into four faculties: Science, Arts and Humanities, Social Sciences and Health, and the Business School.
+The teaching departments of the university are divided into four faculties: science, arts and humanities, social sciences, and business.
 Each faculty is headed by an executive dean and one or more deputies.
-These, along with the heads of the departments in the faculty and the vice-chancellor, make up the Faculty Board for that faculty.
-Each department also has a Board of Studies consisting of the executive dean of their faculty, the teaching staff of the department, and student representatives (statute 29).
-Associated with the first three faculties are three combined honours degrees: Natural Sciences (BSc and MSci), Liberal Arts (BA), and Combined Honours in Social Sciences (BA).
+These, along with the heads of the departments in the faculty and the vice-chancellor, make up the faculty board for that faculty.
+Each department also has a board of studies consisting of the executive dean of their faculty, the teaching staff of the department, and student representatives.
+Associated with the first three faculties are three combined honours degrees: natural sciences (BSc and MSci), liberal arts (BA), and combined honours in social sciences (BA).
+Various joint honours degrees are also offered spanning multiple departments, such as the philosophy, politics and economics BA offered by the departments of philosophy, government and international affairs, and economics.

-The largest degree programmes offered by the university, by number of entrants from the 2013–14 admissions cycle, were Business, Accounting and Finance (395), Natural Sciences (221), Modern Languages and Cultures (216), and Geography (216).